InfiniPipe: Elastic Pipeline Parallelism for Efficient Variable-Length Long-Context LLM Training

 \subsection{Cost Model}

-Precise time and memory footprint estimation is crucial to reduce pipeline bubbles and avoid OOM errors.
-In this section, we present the fundamental cost model employed by \name to depict the behavior of EPP.
+In this section, we present the fundamental cost model employed by \name to depict the behavior of EPP, which is built at a theoretical standpoint, and is verified and refined via offline profiling and regression fitting.

-Previous work FlexSP~\cite{wang2025flexsp} has proposed an effective cost model for LLMs' distributed training on varied-length corpora.
-Our cost model extends FlexSP's approach but demonstrates some advantages.
-Firstly, there are two ways to form an EPP's micro-batch: \textit{batching} and \textit{splitting}.
-FlexSP's method is only effective for the former, and ours further facilitates the latter and even the combination.
-Secondly, the impacts of gradient checkpointing on time cost and memory footprint estimation are not considered by FlexSP.
-Last but not least, FlexSP doesn't consider PP, and we build a stage-aware cost model for EPP.
-The parameters required by our cost model, including $M_{\text{token}}$, $\alpha_1$, and $\beta_1$ mentioned below, are obtained via offline profiling on the executor and regression fitting.

-\subsubsection{Definition of \textit{Chunk}.}
+\subsubsection{Definition of \textit{Chunk}}

 We firstly introduce \textit{Chunk}, a key concept in \name.